mailru/graphite-nginx-module/README.md

     }
 ```

+The `<params>` parameter (1.3.0) specifies list of params to be collected for this location.
+To add all default params, use \*.
-The if parameter (1.1.0) enables conditional logging.
+The `<if>` parameter (1.1.0) enables conditional logging.
 A request will not be logged if the condition evaluates to "0" or an empty string.

 Example: